 TIC Secretariat will provide a preliminary review of proposals.

 Written feedback will be provided to applicants within 2-3 days of the submission deadline.

 Applicants will be given approximately one week to revise proposals based on feedback, and asked to provide a 2-minute video (if not already provided).

 At this stage, Board/OC support/endorsement must be obtained.

 Selection Committee will evaluate proposals on an ongoing basis (every 6-8 weeks) against the criteria for selecting proposals and guiding practices.

-* Large-scale project teams will be asked to be on standby for a 15-min Q&A with Selection Committee.
-Applicants are advised to attend these sessions along with the project team, supporters/sponsors, leads, etc., if possible.
+* Large-scale project teams will be asked to be on standby for a 20-min Q&A with Selection Committee.
+Applicants are advised to attend these sessions along with the project lead and executive project sponsor/support, if possible.